opensearch-project/documentation-website/_security-analytics/usage/rules.md

 When the **Create detection rule** window opens, the **Visual Editor** is displayed by default.
 The required fields in the **Visual Editor** correspond to the basic fields found in a YAML file formatted as a Sigma rule.
 The description in the steps here points out this correspondence when it might not be immediately obvious.

 1. In the **Rule overview** section, enter a name for the rule, a description (optional), and the author of the rule.
-The rule name in the **Visual Editor** corresponds to [title](https://github.com/SigmaHQ/sigma/wiki/Rule-Creation-Guide#title) in a Sigma rule formatted in a YAML file.
+The **Rule name** corresponds to [title](https://github.com/SigmaHQ/sigma/wiki/Rule-Creation-Guide#title) in a Sigma rule formatted in a YAML file.
 The following image providers an example of the fields populated.

    <img src="{{site.url}}{{site.baseurl}}/images/Security/overview-rule.png" alt="The Rule overview fields in the Create detection rule window, which include the rule name, description, and author fields." width="50%">